How Electrical Contractors Grow Their Company

 On your web site, emails, social media pages, and marketing materials, (1) include testimonials from homeowners and businesses that you’ve serviced, and (2) apply your branding.

 Ensure that social media platforms present a bright and glowing view of your company and its services.
-Don’t forget to check Google, Angie’s List, Home Advisor
+Don’t forget to check Google, Angie’s List, Home Advisor and Yelp reviews and rankings –

 If it’s an unfair comment, respond to it (of course) with all the professionalism you can muster.